Unlearning Backdoor Attacks for LLMs with Weak-to-Strong Knowledge Distillation: Experiments

-{\bf Evaluation metrics }In our study, clean accuracy ({\bf CA}) and attack success rate ({\bf ASR}) serve as evaluation metrics~\cite{gan2022triggerless}, representing the model’s accuracy on clean samples and the proportion of poisoned samples outputting the target label, respectively.
+{\bf Evaluation Metrics }In our study, clean accuracy ({\bf CA}) and attack success rate ({\bf ASR}) serve as evaluation metrics~\cite{gan2022triggerless}, representing the model’s accuracy on clean samples and the proportion of poisoned samples outputting the target label, respectively.
+For experimental settings and defense models, please refer to Appendix \ref{appendixB}.